 Dr. María de los Ángeles Ortega Hernández serves as Director of the Louis and Anne Green Memory and Wellness Center (MWC) since 2014 after functioning as Interim Director in 2013.
 Dr. Ortega’s position began in 2011 while practicing as a board certified Gerontological Nurse Practitioner (GNP-BC).
-Shortly after she was selected as the clinical director, a role she maintains today while leading the clinical practice and financial operation of the Center.
-As MWC Director, Dr. Ortega continues her practice as a clinician specializing in Gerontology, Psychiatry and Mental Health caring for aging adults through the diagnosis, treatment, and management of acute and chronic conditions, as well as providing integrated mental health care for persons with mental health, co-morbid mental and physical conditions, and those experiencing behavioral and psychological symptoms of dementia in collaboration with formal and informal caregivers.
+Shortly after being selected as the clinical director, a role that she maintains today, she leads the clinical practice and financial operation of the Center.
+As MWC Director, Dr. Ortega continues her clinical practice specializing in Gerontology, Psychiatry and Mental Health caring for aging adults through the diagnosis, treatment, and management of acute and chronic conditions, as well as providing integrated mental health care for persons with mental health, co-morbid mental and physical conditions, and those experiencing Behavioral and Psychological Symptoms of Dementia (BPSD) in collaboration with formal and informal caregivers.
 Her practice experience encompasses memory disorder clinic and nursing rehabilitation facilities (skilled nursing, post-acute, and long-term care).
 While in caring service to the MWC clients, students, staff, and community, Dr. Ortega continues her scholarly endeavors towards improving health outcomes of older adults transitioning from the hospital to the skilled nursing facilities post open heart surgery and with cognitive impairment.
 Enhancing and sustaining specialized long-term care services and supports through excellence in clinical practice and integrated care coordination remains the focus of Dr. Ortega’s continuing post-doctoral work.
-She has initiated or participated in receiving 22 external-funded grants in the areas of Alzheimer’s disease, home-based care, and community outreach.
-Her philanthropic efforts since 2017 have raised $3.3 million supporting the MWC.
+She has initiated or participated in receiving 22 external-funded grants in the areas of Alzheimer’s disease, home-based care, advance care planning, psychiatric and mental health, and community outreach.
+Her philanthropic efforts have raised millions of dollars supporting the MWC.

-Dr. Ortega leads and facilitates various clinical practicum experiences at the Louis and Anne Green Memory and Wellness Center for RN-BSN students, graduate, and post graduate students from Christine E. Lynn College of Nursing and Charles E. Schmidt College of Medicine.
+Dr. Ortega leads and facilitates various clinical practicum experiences at the Louis and Anne Green Memory and Wellness Center for RN-BSN students, graduate, and post graduate students from Christine E. Lynn College of Nursing, Charles E. Schmidt College of Medicine, and Sandler School of Social Work.

-Dr. Ortega’s innovative thinking and demonstrated leadership in clinical care, research and policy development, have resulted in healthcare advances for Latinos and other vulnerable populations in the United States and globally.
+Dr. Ortega’s innovative thinking and demonstrated leadership in clinical care, scholarship, teaching, research, and policy development, have resulted in health care advances for Latinx and other vulnerable populations in the United States and globally.

 Dr. Ortega facilitates and leads various clinical practicum experiences at the Louis and Anne Green Memory and Wellness Center for RN-BSN students and Graduate students from Christine E. Lynn College of Nursing and Charles E. Schmidt College of Medicine.